-In 12 years of program activity – 2005 through 2016 – the Department of Hawaiian Home Lands has used the Native Hawaiian Housing Block Grant to build, acquire, or rehabilitate 613 affordable homes on the Hawaiian home lands.
-In addition, 1856 individuals and families have received pre- and post-homebuyer education, financial literacy training, and/or self-help home repair training to sustain safe, decent homes.
-Approximately 335 lots have been improved with infrastructure development to support construction of new homes, and 3 community centers have been rehabilitated to provide housing services to residents.
-Also between 2005 and 2016, HUD guaranteed 532 loans for approximately $131 million to Native Hawaiian homeowners eligible to reside on the Hawaiian home lands.
+HUD estimates that, over the life of the program (funding years 2002-2022) – the Department of Hawaiian Home Lands has used the Native Hawaiian Housing Block Grant to build, acquire, or rehabilitate 758 affordable homes on the Hawaiian home lands.
+In addition, 3,520 individuals and families have received housing services such as pre- and post-homebuyer education, financial literacy training, and/or self-help home repair training to sustain safe, decent homes.
+Approximately 693 lots have been improved with infrastructure development to support construction of new homes, and 3 community centers have been rehabilitated.
+Also between 2005 and 2022, HUD guaranteed 860 loans for approximately $220 million to Native Hawaiian homeowners eligible to reside on the Hawaiian home lands.

 Indian Housing Block Grant

-HUD estimates that, over the 19-year life of the program (funding years 1998-2016), recipients have used Indian Housing Block Grants to build or acquire about 38,570 affordable housing units, and rehabilitate more than 83,000.
+HUD estimates that, over the life of the program (funding years 1998-2022), recipients have used Indian Housing Block Grants to build or acquire 42,552 affordable housing units, and rehabilitate more than 110,116.
 In addition, recipients have used Indian Housing Block Grants to, for example, acquire real property for housing, install housing infrastructure, improve energy efficiency of affordable homes, remediate and prevent mold infestation, and operate and manage affordable housing.
 Flexible program rules allow recipients to design innovative housing assistance programs that meet their unique needs and customs.

 Indian Community Development Block Grant